-Famed for our love of tea, it is estimated that us Brits drink around 165 million cups of tea a year.
+Famed for our love of tea, it is estimated that us Brits drink around 100 million cups daily, which is almost 36 billion per year!

 But, what are plastic tea bags?